juanmv94/TravellersTalesPSXCollisionViewer/README.md

 Collision shown in this viewer doesn't include dynamic object like enemies, and also doesn't include "limit walls".
 With "limit walls" I mean, walls that has X,Z coordinates, but has infinite height.
 Do you imagine seeing a wall going to the infinite space in this editor?
 It won't be very beautiful.

 # Travellers Tales PSX GFX viewer
 To complement the collision viewer, a (still) more ambitious project has been made...
 With Travellers Tales GFX viewer you are able to see all level scenario models including the items.
-For now, Travellers Tales GFX viewer only works with TS2 and BLSC.
+For now, Travellers Tales GFX viewer works with BL, TS2, TS2 prototype, and BLSC.

-## TS2 and BLSC

-With TT GFX viewer you can see all level scenario models including the items.

 Things you can see:
 * Level scenario meshes
 * Level items (ex: extra life, battery, powerups)
-* Hidden items (with scale set to 0, like tokens, or first view buzz model)
+* Hidden items (with scale set to 0, like tokens, or first view buzz model in TS2)

 Things you can't see:
 * Sprites (Like stair bars at AH.
-Sprites are not 3d models, they are just plain 2d graphics placed at a 3D position)
+Sprites are not 3d models, they are just plain 2d graphics placed at a 3D position) Sprites are already detected, but if you are reading this, sprite render is not implemented.
 * Enemies and characters (They are not present in level scene data, and are rendered out of this processed data)
 * Coins (An extension of the GFX viewer to show coins was planned at a point, but I finally thinked that it wasn't necesary.
-Coins and items data array is placed at a fixed memory region for all levels just before collision data, very easy to find.
+Coins and items data array in TS2 final/proto is placed at a fixed memory region for all levels just before collision data, very easy to find.
 Coins have id=0x10)

 Things Rendered:
 * Textured (pal4/pal8) and untextured meshes with alpha channel.